 If you heard the sound of running water coming from your water heater, find the exact place it’s coming from.
 On the one hand, the noise might be completely normal if you only hear it when someone opens a tap somewhere in the house.
 However, it might also be the result of a leak.

 In that case, you’ll want to take care of the issue as soon as possible.
 After all, leaks will not only make your bills more expensive but also damage the floors and walls around the heater.

-What Is Causing the Dripping or Water Running Noise?
+What Is Causing the Water Running Noise?